taishikato/taishikato/README.md

 ![banner that says Taishi Kato](https://github.com/taishikato/taishikato/raw/main/assets/header.png)

-Software Engineer with 7 years of experience and a love for learning new skills.
-Regularly writes Medium articles and attends tech meetups to share knowledge and engage with the community.
-Goal-driven and passionate about development, with ongoing personal projects in the works.
+Full Stack Software Engineer with 8+ years of experience specializing in TypeScript and React ecosystems, having led technical initiatives from Japan's highest-traffic web service to North American startups.
+Currently thriving as a solopreneur with multiple successful projects including Penelope AI ($624 MRR), while actively contributing to AI-powered open-source tools and building RAG infrastructure platforms.

 4 years as a software engineer at Yahoo!
 Japan and 1.5 years as a freelance developer.